 “This is a great day for the Florida State University football program,” Wilcox said.
 “I am excited to announce Willie Taggart as our new head football coach.
 He is a perfect fit for Florida State University.
 His priorities, both personally and professionally, match the goals of our institution and its athletics programs.”

 Taggart jumped out to a hot start at Oregon, leading the Ducks to a 77-21 win in his first game in Eugene.
 The point total tied for the highest in the NCAA in 2017, was Oregon’s highest since 1916 and included a school-record nine rushing touchdowns.
 The offensive fireworks continued as Oregon scored 42 first-half points in each of the first three games of the season, marking the first time in school history the program scored at least 42 points in one half in three straight games.
-The Ducks began the season 5-1 and completed a 7-5 regular season with another offensive explosion, defeating rival Oregon State 69-10 for the team’s seventh 40-point offensive output of the season.
+The Ducks began the season 5-1 and completed the regular season with another offensive explosion, defeating rival Oregon State 69-10 for the team’s seventh 40-point offensive output of the season.

-Taggart returned to his hometown Tampa Bay area to take over a South Florida team that won three games in 2012 and turned the Bulls into one of the most exciting programs in the country by 2016.
+Taggart returned to his hometown Tampa Bay area prior to the 2013 season to take over a South Florida team that won three games in 2012 and turned the Bulls into one of the most exciting programs in the country by 2016.
 In his final year at the helm in Tampa, Taggart led South Florida to a 10-2 record and No. 25 ranking in the final regular season poll, the team’s first ranking since 2011 and only the second time in program history the Bulls were ranked at the end of the regular season.
 His offense averaged 43.6 points per game, ranking seventh in the country, and was fifth in the nation averaging 291.8 rushing yards per game.
 The 2016 season also marked the first time since 2010 the Bulls qualified for back-to-back bowl games.

 With Taggart serving as the primary play caller, his offense broke 33 program records in 2016, including scoring, total touchdowns, total yards, rushing yards, yards per play, yards per rush and points per game.
 Quarterback Quinton Flowers was named the American Athletic Conference Offensive Player of the Year after becoming the first USF player to post 2,000 yards passing and 1,000 yards rushing in the same season, highlighting a program-record 10 all-conference selections.